Whirlwind World Tour

-The Whirlwind World Tour is the third and current headlining concert tour by American country music singer Lainey Wilson.
+The Whirlwind World Tour is the third headlining concert tour by American country music singer Lainey Wilson.
 It is in support of her fifth studio album, Whirlwind (2024).
-The tour began on March 4, 2025, in Zurich, Switzerland and will conclude on November 8, 2025, in Orlando, Florida.
+The tour began on March 4, 2025, in Zurich, Switzerland and concluded on November 8, 2025, in Orlando, Florida.
 This is her first world tour.

 Background

 The tour was first announced in January 2025.